 those servo wires much more straight forward.

-I've started using the CHAservos HV85V servos, it's the speed and centering hold that makes a noticeable different in the air.
+The last Wyvern I built used the CHAservos HV85V servos, it's the speed and centring hold that makes a noticeable difference in the air.

 The Ballast tube will slide in place once the servo tray is fixed, it's important that you plan the model's CG and know where the middle of the ballast tube is before you start gluing things in.
 The ballast tube is provided slightly over sized, this is easy to cut to size.
 Gluing a piece of dowel in at the back of the tube is also a very simple process.

 I fix the ballast tube in place using epoxy and chopped mat.
-I have found that I need to make a hole for the lock nut to recess into.
+I have found that I need to make a hole in the servo tray for the lock nut to recess into.
 This does mean that the servo tray is taking the weight of the ballast on landing, so make sure you are happy with it's fixing

 A final and possible over kill is to fit a block of wood between the ballast tube and top of the fuselage.

 Like all the models I have worked on with Zhou, the ballast tube takes 19mm chrome shower rail perfectly.
-This gives over 1.2kg of lead ballast and has always been more than enough, although I have used up to 1.8kg of tungsten in the Harrier on the bigger days- Ballistic!
+This gives over 1.2kg of lead ballast and has always been more than enough, although I have used up to 1.8kg of tungsten on the bigger days- Ballistic!

 The back of the fuselage is